bturquet/jamstack-skeleton/README.md

 ```

 `cd` into your project folder and type the `npm run dev` command into terminal, to start the development server and Gulp.
 Eleventy has baked in hot reloading and will files for changes.

-_For those of you on Windows, [see Daniel Schildt's potential fix](https://github.com/josephdyer/skeleventy/issues/2#issuecomment-465754702) for the environment helper._

 ## Folder Structure